Novemb3r/envision/README.md

 Envision has a set of options to control it's behaviour.
 Default behaviour is not to look for env variables in `$_ENV` and `$_SERVER` arrays.
 It's okay if you are using symfony/dotenv component to load .env files.
-But you change this using
+But you can change this using

 ```PHP
 Envision::$options = Envision::USE_ENV_ARRAY | Envision::USE_SERVER_ARRAY;